rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 | int16	           |\\( 2^{16} \\)              | \\( 65536\\)
 | int32	           |\\( 2^{32} \\)              | \\( 4294967296 \\)
 | int64            |\\( 2^{64} \\)              | \\( 1.8446744e+19 \\)

+It's precisely in this bijection from product sets to power sets that we rely on when we use a bit set data structure.

+#### Bit set

 ### References